dmbarbour/glas/docs/GlasDesign.md

 Responsibility for generating a useful binary is shifted into the module system.
 A useful consequence is that computed binaries are accessible within the module system.
 This supports composition of binaries (e.g. into a tarball) and automated testing over binaries without leaving the Glas module system.

-*Aside:* The Glas command-line utility can support binary extraction from anonymous modules provided by stdin or argument, with a default language optimized for one-liners.
-This enables the command shell to be used as a lightweight REPL.

 ## Glas Programs

-Glas programs are represented by variants, records, and lists.
-The user-layer syntax has already been parsed and processed by a language module.
+Glas programs are represented using variants, records, and lists.
+We assume the user-layer syntax has already been parsed and compiled by a language module.
 For example, Glas programs do not use variables, but user-layer syntax could express functions using local variables that are compiled away by the language module.
 Essentially, Glas programs are an intermediate language.

 Glas programs are based on a combinatory logic: each operator represents a function on the tacit environment, which consists of a few stacks and an abstract effects handler.
 Some operators compose other operators into larger programs.
 This design gives Glas a very procedural style, except that data cannot be pervasively mutated.